hashicorp/terraform-website/content/source/docs/glossary.html.md

 In Terraform's [configuration][] language: a syntax construct that assigns a value to a name.
 Arguments have the form `<IDENTIFIER> = <EXPRESSION>`, and they appear within blocks.

 Most of a Terraform configuration consists of using arguments to configure Terraform [resources][].
 Each resource type defines the arguments its resources can use, the allowed values for each argument, and which arguments are required or optional.
-Info about a given resource type can be found in the docs for that resource's [provider][].
+Information about a given resource type can be found in the docs for that resource's [provider][].

 - [Terraform docs: Config Language — Arguments, Blocks and Expressions](/docs/configuration/index.html#arguments-blocks-and-expressions)